findonflow/find/integratingMetadataViews.md

 ![MetadataViews.Medias](/images/medias.png "Medias")

 Thumbnail of the NFT would be placed the first of the album.
-And followed by the sequence of Medias exposed.
+And followed by the sequence of MetadataViews.Medias exposed.

 | Param      | Description |
 | ----------- | ----------- |